ansys/grantami-bomanalytics/doc/source/api/query_type_differences.rst

  .. note::
   The API assumes that, excluding specifications, a BoM represents the entire structure of the product.
-The API will not use any record-to-record links in Granta MI in the analysis, except for specification records.
+The API does not use any record-to-record links in Granta MI in the analysis, except for specification records.

   If you want to use a BoM-based query, you *must* include the full product